bloomberg/presto-accumulo/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 table, and a ``DROP TABLE`` command will **only** delete the metadata associated with the table -- the Accumulo tables and data remain untouched.

+External tables can be a bit more difficult to work with, as the data is stored in an expected format.
+If the data is not stored correctly, then you're gonna have a bad time.
+Users still provided a ``column_mapping`` property when creating the table.
+This creates the mapping of Presto column name to the column family/qualifier for the cell of the table.
+The value of the cell is stored in the ``Value`` of the Accumulo key/value pair.
+By default, this value is expected to be serialized using Accumulo's *lexicoder* API.
+If you are storing values as strings, you can specify a different serializer using the ``serializer`` property of the table.
+See the section on `Table Properties <#table-properties>`__ for more information.

 Note that the Accumulo table and any index tables (if applicable) must exist prior to creating the external table.
 First, we create an Accumulo